vacp2p/rfc/content/docs/rfcs/70/README.md

 # Private 1-to-1 communications protocol

 ## Theory
-The proposed protocol MUST adhere to the following requirements:
--   Alice knows Bob’s Ethereum address.
--   Bob is willing to participate in the protocol, and publishes his public key.
--   Bob’s ownership of his public key is verifiable,
--   Alice wants to send message M to Bob.
--   An eavesdropper cannot read M’s content even if she is storing it or relaying it.

 The specification is based on the noise protocol framework.
 It corresponds to the double ratchet scheme combined with the X3DH algorithm, which will be used to initialize the former.
 We chose to express the protocol in noise to be be able to use the noise streamlined implementation and proving features.